-Remote work is now more common than ever and with it, a renewed focus on teleconferencing.
-Programs like Zoom, Microsoft Teams, GoToMeeting and Skype have minimum equipment requirements, and make it easy for your employees to connect with their colleagues.
-All they need is a webcam and a microphone — which are often built into their laptops — or even just a smartphone or tablet.
+Remote work is now more common than ever.
+With it comes a renewed focus on teleconferencing.
+Programs like Zoom, Microsoft Teams, GoTo Meeting and Skype have minimal equipment requirements and make connecting with colleagues easy.
+All your employees need is a webcam and a microphone — which are built into most laptops — or even just a smartphone or tablet.

-We’ve collected some special features and tips for today’s top teleconferencing apps that can help you become a power user in no time (though we can’t guarantee that they’ll keep your video meeting entirely distraction-free).
+We’ve collected some special features and tips for today’s top teleconferencing apps that can help you become a power user in no time (though we can’t guarantee that they’ll keep your video meeting distraction-free).

 Editor’s note: Looking for the right video conferencing service for your business?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.

-GoToMeeting's online video conferencing application is another popular option for businesses.
-Though maybe not as flashy as Zoom or even Slack, GoToMeeting is a stable platform that’s easy to use.
+GoTo Meeting‘s online video conferencing application is another popular option for businesses.
+Though it might not be as flashy as Zoom or even Slack, GoTo Meeting is a stable platform that’s easy to use.

-The following features are sure to help enhance your next meeting on GoToMeeting:
+The following features can help enhance your next meeting on GoTo Meeting:

-Choose your username: When signing up for GoToMeeting, you’re usually asked to input your name before getting into a teleconference call.
+- Choose your username: When you sign up for GoTo Meeting, you’re usually asked to input your name before getting into a teleconference call.
 While sticking with your normal moniker is usually the best bet, names can change.
-Marriage can change a person's surname, sure, but what if your company is close-knit enough where some people have fun nicknames or inside jokes?
+You may change your surname after marriage, sure, but what if your company is close-knit enough for some employees to have fun nicknames or inside jokes?
 You can set your display name on your Windows computer by clicking File and selecting Edit Your Name and Email.
 Mac users can do the same by selecting Preferences from the File menu and changing the text in the Name box.

-Select a profile photo: GoToMeetings has many features in beta that add a little something extra to the program.
-One of those features is the ability to assign a profile picture for when you’re not using a webcam.
-To do that, you're going to select the File menu and hover over to the Labs section.
-Once there, you'll see Profile Pictures; click on that, and you can then upload a picture to associate with your account.
+- Select a profile photo: GoTo Meeting has many features in beta that add a little something extra to the program.
+One of those features is the ability to assign a profile picture for times when you’re not using a webcam.
+To do that, select the File menu and hover on the Labs section.
+Once there, click on Profile Pictures and upload a picture to associate with your account.

-- Eliminate "hold beeps": When waiting for people to show up to one of your meetings, you’re likely going to be met with an incessant beep.
-As you wait, that beep can get really bothersome.
+- Eliminate on-hold beeps: If you’re waiting for people to show up to one of your meetings, you’re likely going to be met with an incessant beep.
+As you wait, that beep can become distracting.
 Luckily, you can mute that beep altogether on a Windows machine by clicking the Audio pane on your control panel and selecting Edit.
 Once there, you can toggle between having or not having on-hold beeps.
 On a Mac, click the downward arrow on the right-hand side of the Audio pane and select Preferences.
 Once there, you can change the setting.

 Microsoft Teams features